dired-ufla/questionnairestats/README.md

 ## Releases

+- v1.3: now, the plugin also accepts quiz module.
-- v1.2: fix csv generator.
+- v1.2: fixed csv generator.
-- v1.1: fix the column name of a questionnaire plugin table.
+- v1.1: fixed the column name of a questionnaire plugin table.
 - v1.0: this is the first version of the plugin.